YeTianwei/yetianwei.github.io/_pages/about.md

 I have a broad interest in computer vision and graphics, particularly in 3D vision.
 I am currently working on 3D shape matching with deep learning and optimization techniques.

-I am currently seeking PhD opportunities starting in Fall 2026.
-I would be glad to discuss any potential research opportunities — please feel free to get in touch.
+I am seeking PhD opportunities starting in Fall 2026 and would be glad to discuss potential research directions.
+Please feel free to get in touch.